savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise03-AddErrorHandlingMiddleware/README.md

-# Chapter 7 Exercise 3: Add Error Handling Middleware
+# Chapter 7 Exercise 3: Error Handling Middleware

-## Objectives:
+## View a project with demonstrates:
-* Use new express modules for routing
+* Use of new express modules for routing
-* Share data between modules
+* Sharing data between modules
-* Use ES6 Object destructuring
+* Using ES6 Object destructuring
-* Use Error-handling Express middleware
+* Using Error-handling Express middleware

-Continue working in your `WIP\Ch07\express-server` directory.
-If you did not complete the last exercise, you can copy the solution from the last exercise in the solutions directory to be your starting point.

-## New Packages

-1. Use `npm install -S express-promise-router unhandled-error` to install these modules.
+You will be viewing a project based on our previous projects that has been modified to demonstrate  these concepts.

 ## Steps
-1. You need to navigate to the directory Labs/Ch07-UsingExpress/Exercise04-ErrorHandlingMiddleware/__End__/code

-1. Open the file `server.js`.
-Add two require statements for the new moduel you added:
+1. Open the express-server7-3 project in this folder

+1. Notice the new modules of express-promise-router unhandled-error being used in `server.js`.

 	```javascript
 		const expressPromiseRouter = require("express-promise-router");
 		const unhandledError = require("unhandled-error");
 	```

-1. Unhandled error module :
+1. The Unhandled error module :
 	```
 	Catches all unhandled Promise rejections.
 	Catches all uncaught synchronous exceptions.